Department of Labor Logo United States Department of Labor

 Duties

-Electrical engineers typically do the following:
+Electrical and electronics engineers typically do the following:

 • Evaluate systems and recommend design modifications or equipment repair